Trump-DeSantis Feud Over Heeled Boots Spills Into Real Life

 Further driving home Trumpworld’s fixation with DeSantis’ boots, as New York Times reporter Maggie Haberman noted on Monday evening, Trump associates have begun flagging mentions on the topic—even when that means sharing an article from a liberal website like Jezebel.

 Those in DeSantis’ corner say the Florida governor is wearing a “Cuban-heeled” boot—which naturally is designed to feature an extended heel.
-They also argue that Ron’s fashion follies extend to the tailoring of his suits—an artform with which Trump has had his own struggles.
+Trumpworld operatives also argue that Ron’s fashion follies extend to the tailoring of his suits—an artform with which Trump has had his own struggles.

 The entire feud—revolving around waistlines, boot heels, and height—is just the latest sign of a brewing Trump-DeSantis war.
 But the feud going from online to real life, even if it more closely resembled an elementary school recess argument than a fist fight, is the latest escalation.